 Who formulates your recipes, and what are their credentials?

 Petcurean recipes are developed by a team of qualified and passionate nutritionists.
 Our Nutrition Manager, Natalie Asaro, has a MSc in Companion Animal Nutrition and a Bachelor of Science in Biological Science from the University of Guelph.
-Also on the team is one nutritionist with a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, and two nutritionists with Master of Science degrees in animal nutrition from the University of Guelph.
+Also on the team is one nutritionist with both a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, plus an additional nutritionist with a Master of Science degrees in animal nutrition from the University of Guelph.
 Thus, each nutritionist has at least six years of post-secondary education specializing in nutrition.

 How are kcals determined in your recipes?

 AAFCO (Association of American Feed Control Officials) has approved a calculation method to report the energy content of pet food using modified Atwater factors whereby food with the same protein, fat, and carbohydrate levels would have equivalent energy values, regardless of the type of ingredients used in the recipe.
 Please use our feeding guidelines to determine the appropriate amount of food to provide for your pet.
 And, as always, you should increase or decrease the amount you feed to achieve an ideal body weight for your dog or cat.

 How do I find the nutrient levels of a food e.g. percentage of protein, phosphorus, sodium, or carbohydrate?

 You can find out the levels of specific nutrients in our foods by referring to the Nutrient Profile for that recipe.
 To find the Nutrient Profile, navigate to the recipe page you want and click on the Nutritional Information tab.
 There you will see a button which says ‘Download Nutrient Profile’.
 Click on the link and you will see all the information you need.

 How do I find out how much meat is in your recipes?